 Freeze Warning from FRI 3:00 AM CDT until FRI 9:00 AM CDT

-Freeze Warning from FRI 3:00 AM CDT until FRI 9:00 AM CDTUpdated

 …FREEZE WATCH IN EFFECT FROM LATE FRIDAY NIGHT THROUGH SATURDAY